wootra/PureStateRedux/README.md

     }
 }
 ```

+## How to Send and Receive from/to other state domain

 In PureStateRedux, state will be shared in each state domain.
 It means you cannot share the state if you are not belong to the same state domain.
 But Sending an action has no limitation whether or not your component belongs to any state domain.